akwanmtl/Code-Refractor-on-Website/README.md

 4. WHEN I view the heading attributes, THEN they fall in sequential order
 5. WHEN I view the title element, THEN I find a concise, descriptive title

 In this project, I learned the techniques of code refractor.
-I revamped the HTML tags to use semantic HTML and updated the CSS file.
+I changed the HTML tags to use semantic HTML and updated the CSS file accordingly.
 I also resolved the issue with links and including alternate text to images for accessibility.

 Link to the Github repository: https://github.com/akwanmtl/Code-Refractor-on-Website